JudeLawrence/JudeLawrence/README.md

 ### Hi there 👋

 I'm a Kiwi living in Dubai who loves building solutions with Ruby on Rails and Webflow.
+I'm currently freelancing, but am also looking for a fulltime Ruby on Rails job.

 <h3>Languages & Frameworks</h3>
 <div>